Gravitational resonances on $f(T)$-branes: Introduction

 In this paper, we are interested in thick brane models.
 In most of these models, branes are generated dynamically by one or more background scalar fields~\cite{Dzhunushaliev:2009va,Navarro:2004di,deSouzaDutra:2008gm,Zhong:2014kha,Xie:2019jkq,Zhou:2017xaq}.
-Various matter fields and gravity are fundamentally higher dimensional.
+Various matter fields and gravity in the higher-dimensional spacetime should have the ability to explain the physics in the four-dimensional spacetime.
 Therefore, in order to recover the standard model and the effective four-dimensional Newtonian potential, the zero modes of these matter fields and tensor fluctuations of gravity should be localized on branes~\cite{Csaki:2000fc}.
 In addition to the zero modes, we will get massive KK modes, which are new particles predicted by these theories.
 Generally, for the case of a thick brane embedded in five-dimensional asymptotic Anti-de Sitter (AdS) spacetime, the effective potential felt by KK modes along the extra dimension is volcano-like.
-In this case, the massive KK modes cannot be localized on the brane, but a finite number of massive KK modes could be quasi-localized on the brane.
+In this case, the massive KK modes cannot be localized on the brane, but a finite number of massive KK modes could be quasi-localized on the brane~\cite{{Liu:2009ve}}.
 These quasi-localized KK modes are called resonant KK modes.
 We can judge whether there are resonances by analyzing the shape of the supersymmetric partner potential of the effective potential \cite{Cooper:1994eh}.
 In this paper, we focus on the case of gravitational resonant KK modes, which also contribute to the four-dimensional Newtonian potential~\cite{Cruz:2013uwa,Xu:2014jda,Csaki:2000pp}.
 This provides a possible way to detect the extra dimension.
-In fact, in the GRS model proposed by Gregory, Rubakov, and Sibiryakov, the four-dimensional Newtonian gravitational force is generated by the quasilocalized gravitons~\cite{Gregory:2000jc}.
-Furthermore, if the lifetime of the resonance can be long enough as the age of our universe, they might be a candidate of dark matter~\cite{Sui:2020fty}.
+In fact, in the Gregory-Rubakov-Sibiryakov (GRS) model, the four-dimensional Newtonian gravitational force is generated by the quasilocalized gravitons~\cite{Gregory:2000jc}.
+Furthermore, if the lifetime of the resonance can be long enough as the age of our universe, they might be a candidate for dark matter~\cite{Sui:2020fty}.
 Therefore, in braneworld models, the investigation of gravitational resonances is an important topic.
 In other scenarios, there are also gravitational resonances, such as the quasinormal modes of black hole fluctuation theory~\cite{Nollert:1999ji}.